Integrable discretization of the vector/matrix nonlinear Schr\"odinger equation and the associated Yang-Baxter map: Yang--Baxter map

-which is a new Yang--Baxter map acting on the space of projection matrices and admits the Lax representation (\ref{per2}).
 If (\ref{P,m+1,n+1}) is viewed as a system defined on the two-dimensional lattice, the parameters $\alpha$ and $\beta$ (resp.~$a$ and $b$) can be arbitrary functions of the discrete independent variable $n$ (resp.~$m$).
 Thus, (\ref{P,m+1,n+1}) provides a new fully discrete analog of (a nonautonomous extension of) the principal chiral model~\cite{ZaMi78} restricted to the space of projection matrices (\mbox{$P^2 = P, \; {\mathscr P}^2 = {\mathscr P}$}):

 Here, \mbox{$ \left[ P, {\mathscr P} \right] := P {\mathscr P} - {\mathscr P} P $} is the commutator.
 When $f(\eta)$ and $g(\xi)$ are purely imaginary and $\alpha(\xi)$ and $a(\eta)$ are real, the principal chiral model (\ref{P,x,y}) admits the Hermitian conjugation reduction \mbox{$P^\dagger = P$}, \mbox{${\mathscr P}^\dagger = {\mathscr P}$}.